-Eat 800 (g) grams (total) of fruits and/or vegetables per day and reduce your risk of cancer, coronary heart disease, stroke, cardiovascular disease and perhaps most importantly, all-cause mortality (1).
-There is not often consensus in the nutrition literature, but it is almost universally accepted that consumption of fruits and vegetables are good for your health.
+Eat 800 (g) grams (total) of fruits and/or vegetables per day and reduce your risk of cancer, coronary heart disease, stroke, cardiovascular disease, and perhaps most importantly, all-cause mortality (1).
+There is not often consensus in the nutrition literature, but it is almost universally accepted that the consumption of fruits and vegetables is good for your health.
 This ultimately begs the question of how much?
-Certain numbers of servings are put forth as recommendations, but there is little consensus of what constitutes a “serving” and it often differs depending on the food (2,3).
+Certain numbers of servings are put forth as recommendations, but there is little consensus on what constitutes a “serving” and it often differs depending on the food (2,3).
 As an example, the United States Department of Agriculture (USDA) has “cup-equivalent” guidelines for 5 different vegetable categories and separate recommendations for fruit (3).
 The “cup-equivalent” is not necessarily a true cup (e.g., 2 cups of leafy greens = 1 “cup-equivalent”) and there is a wide range in the recommended amount of each sub-category (e.g., 1.5 cups per week of dark-green vegetables, 5 cups per week of starchy vegetables) (3).
 Practically applying the recommendations for tracking and meal prep becomes rather burdensome.

 This is why the meta-analysis by Aune et al. (2017) is so elegant.
 Their research found improved health associated with amassing 800g of fruit and vegetables per day.
 Further, 800g per day is a target similar to other research regarding health outcomes and can meet (or exceed) the USDA recommendations (1,3,5,8,9,10).
 The 800g target is also at or above recommendations set by other organizations such as the World Cancer Research Fund and the World Health Organization, as well as standards set by some European countries (1).